 Zinc phosphide is the rodenticide most commonly used in agriculture.
 It is available in ready-to-use dry baits (whole-grains and pellets) and in the form of a dry concentrate to be used by applicators to prepare toxic baits.
 A 10% zinc phosphide tracking powder is registered to control house mice.
-All zinc phosphide end-use products are classified as Restricted Use Pesticides except those that are 2% active-ingredient or less and are limited to use in and around buildings (e.g., to control commensal rodents) or to manual, subterranean applications to the burrow systems of pocket gophers or moles.
+All zinc phosphide end-use products are classified as Restricted Use Pesticides except those that containing 2% active-ingredient or less and are limited to use in and around buildings or to manual, subterranean applications to the burrow systems of pocket gophers or moles.